What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - A request for confirmation that this will be the case going forward

-Keep the tone factual and professional.
+Keep the tone factual.
 Avoid emotional language or accusations.
-The purpose of the letter is to create a record, not to start an argument.
+The purpose is to create a record, not to start an argument.

-Send it by email so you have a timestamp, or by tracked post if your landlord prefers paper.
-Save a copy for your records.
-If your landlord’s management company is involved, send a copy to them as well.
+Send it by email for a timestamp, or by tracked post if your landlord prefers paper.
+Save a copy.
+If a management company is involved, send them a copy too.

 When and How to Involve a Housing Authority or Tribunal

-If the issue continues after your written notice, or if the initial violation was serious enough to warrant immediate escalation, several formal channels are available to you, depending on where you live:
+If the issue continues after your written notice, or if the initial violation was serious enough to escalate, formal channels are available depending on where you live:

 - USA: Your local housing authority, a state tenant protection office, or small claims court